Utah

 Is police body camera footage public in Utah?

 It can be, on request.
-Most footage is processed under the Government Records Access and Management Act (GRAMA), per § 77-7a-107(2)(a), and GRAMA's protected-records section, § 63G-2-305, adds specific rules for footage recorded in homes or health care settings.
+Most footage is processed under the Government Records Access and Management Act (GRAMA), per § 77-7a-107(2)(a), and GRAMA's protected-records section, § 63G-2-305, adds specific rules for footage recorded inside a hospital, health care facility, clinic, or human services program.

 How fast can I get Utah body camera footage after a police shooting?